lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Containers and nodes

-EventFlow nodes require a hostname, nodename and DNS working together.
-Tests have shown that the Kubernetes *statefulset* option supports EventFlow nodes easiest.
+StreamBase nodes require a hostname, nodename and DNS working together.
+Tests have shown that the Kubernetes *statefulset* option supports StreamBase nodes easiest.

 The goal of this sample is to construct a deployment shown below :